Private dependencies

 ENV VAR authorization

-Some package managers support authorization with special authorization tokens, for example npm.
-In order to make the token to be available in the build action, it should be added to the project's environment variables with a proper name:
+In order to make the token available in the build action, it should be added to the project's variables with a proper name: